-2017 AIA Honor Award
+2017 AIA Miami Honor Award of Excellence

 completion date: tbd

 Like most forward-thinking projects, the design for this roof pavilion required purpose beyond the functional requirements of a music venue.
-The process started with analysis and research into each stakeholder including the client, the community and the city at large.
+The process started with analysis and research into each stakeholder, including the client, the community and the city at large.
 External factors such as sun, wind and acoustics were carefully surveyed to curate the wholistic experience of the visitor.
-The venue itself required protection from the harsh Miami sun, while still providing it’s patrons with the distinct feeling of being outside on the bay.
+The venue itself required protection from the harsh Miami sun, while still allowing patrons to engage with the sensations of the outdoor bayfront location.
 Therefore, a retractable canopy was proposed.
-In addition to serving the functions of protection from wind and rain, the awning also becomes a canvas for projections and display while simultaneously enhancing acoustics.
+In addition to protecting from sun and rain, the awning also becomes a canvas for projections and display while simultaneously enhancing acoustics.